Where To Buy

 The 2016-2019 Burton Ruler has a few small changes from the 2015 but is still pretty much the same general ride.
 The main thing is the outer shell is a little different and features a little more ankle articulation.

-Still the 2016 Burton Ruler is a great boot for the price, is super comfortable from day one and isn’t a bad choice for anyone riding 5-30 days a year.
+Still, the older Burton Ruler is a great boot for the price, is super comfortable from day one and isn’t a bad choice for anyone riding 5-30 days a year.

 The 2015 Burton Ruler is pretty much the same boot as the 2014 except for 2 things.